williarj/Boechera_Mutation_Accumulation/README.txt

-A repository of programs used to analyze apomictic and sexual boater genomes.
+A repository of programs used to analyze apomictic and sexual boechera genomes.

 Most all of these scripts have help info, if run with a -h option will give details on inputs needed.